-- Establish a consistent time for individual supervision - Provide feedback to the student on all aspects of his/her work at the site - Assist the student in taping counseling sessions as governed by policy at the site - Review all case notes, treatment plans, written reports, and other case documents - Ensure a professional qualified to supervise is onsite when the student is working with clients - Contact the University faculty supervisor if I have concerns about the student
+- Establish a consistent time for individual supervision - Provide feedback to the student on all aspects of his/her work at the site - Assist the student in taping counseling sessions as governed by policy at the site - Review all case notes, treatment plans, written reports, and other case documents - Ensure a professional qualified to supervise is onsite when the student is working with clients

-MY INFORMATION:
+• Contact the University faculty supervisor if I have concerns about the student MY INFORMATION:

 Licensure:

 License: License e #: State:

-Field of Study: Academic o legree:
+Field of Study: Academic degree:

 Years of experience:

-I have received formal training in supervision (course, seminar, board trair ning, etc.):
+I have received formal training in su pervision (course, seminar, board training, etc.):

 YES NO

 Contact Information:

 Agency:

 Address:

 Phone (with extension):

 Email address:

-The student and I have development achievable to help the student achievable. ip that are listed on the student's Internship Agreement.
+The student and I have developed agree to help the student achieve the • ip that are listed on the student 's Internship Agreement.

-I have read and understand student's internship. the supervisory expec tations listed above e and agree to fulfill them during the
+I have read and understand the student's internship. supervisory expec tations listed above and agree to fulfill them during the

-ontact the supervisor if faculty supervisor to assess student issues with the student that would keep
+I agree to ongoing communication development.
+I also agree to cont keep him/her from successfully con act the supervisor if I am aware of any issues wi

-I have kept a copy of this agree ement for future reference ce.
+I have kept a copy of this agreemer nt for future referen nce.

+Supervisor Name Si ignature Date